syxanash/timesheet-fixer/README.md

 * check if working hours are correct
 * warn if user has extra hours for a working day
 * warn if user has a future date compared to the current one
-* randomly color the date cells to clearly distinguish each day

 ## About